unrealwork/parcel-delivery-app/README.md

 ## Implementation

-The app is a distributed system which provides simple [REST API](https://unrealwork.github.io/parcel-delivery-app/) for parcel delivery service.
-The main purpose of this project to demonstrate modern approach to development process.
-App was developed using full CI cycle using following components:
+The app is a distributed system that provides simple [REST API](https://unrealwork.github.io/parcel-delivery-app/) for parcel delivery service.
+The main purpose of this project is to demonstrate a modern approach to the development process.
+The app is developed using a full CI cycle using the following components:

 * Github Actions for CI
 * Sonarcloud for Code Quality
 * Spring infrastructure for microservice development
 * PostgresSQL for data persistence
-* Testcontainers for near production test environment
+* Testcontainers for near-production test environment
 * Docker for easy deployment of the solution

 ### Playground

-The main tool to explore the solution is main page of the project which available at https://localhost:18080 after deploy.
-It's a swagger like page which provide ability to authorize and interact with an API.
-For demo purposes three users are created.
+The main tool to explore the solution is the main page of the project which is available at https://localhost:18080 after deployment.
+It's a Swagger-like page that provides the ability to authorize and interact with an API.
+For demo purposes, three users are created:

 * User: `john@doe.com`
 * Admin: `jane@doe.com`
 * Courier: `jack@doe.com`

-Default password is `password123`.
+The default password is `password123`.
 Use it to [sign in](https://unrealwork.github.io/parcel-delivery-app/#post-/api/auth/signin) and then use retrieved JWT `accessToken` for access to other resources of the app.